9dots/9dots.io-pages/OjXYhBK.md

 ### EXPLAIN:
 Over the next 6 weeks in this unit, students will learn how to design and build their dream robot.

-### WATCH:
+### INTRODUCE:
-The videos of robots from movies and real life to help give students some ideas for their own robots.
+Watch a few videos of robots from movies and real life to help give students some ideas for their own robots.

 - [Wall E](http://www.youtube.com/watch?v=woEN_tUVlNI)
 - [Star Wars](http://www.youtube.com/watch?v=1rorneEGPso)